March 25, 2021

 Most states require workers compensation insurance, but even if you’re planning a live event in a state that does not, it cannot be overestimated how important having insurance is for not only the safety of all people working during the live event, but also for the future security of your business.
 While speaking to an insurance broker is always a smart move, some live event payroll vendors such as Wrapbook can also help with a business’s workers compensation needs.

-Budget & Payroll Mistakes
+Budget & payroll mistakes

-Approximately 40 percent of small to mid-sized businesses are hit with incorrect payroll filing penalties each year.
+Approximately 40% of small to mid-sized businesses are hit with incorrect payroll filing penalties each year.
 That’s the bad news.
 The good news is that you can avoid being one of those businesses when you leave how to run payroll for live events in the hands of a trusted vendor that specializes in that very type of payment service.

 Some of the biggest errors a business can make that both impact their payroll budget and can lead to IRS penalties include incorrectly classifying employees and contractors, processing your payroll with the wrong state and miscalculating overtime.
 When you use a trusted vendor, though, you have at your fingertips a resource that knows how to run payroll for live events—including how to avoid these types of mistakes.

-Financial Tools
+Financial tools

 Even with a live event payroll vendor at your service, it never hurts to have ready financial tools to ensure that you’re setting up your business budget for success.